MichalKlop/WhereWasI/README.md

 - Currently designed for iOS only
 - Requires Google Maps location history JSON format
 - Large datasets may take time to parse and render

-## Future Enhancements

-Potential improvements for future versions:
-- Android support
-- Date range filtering
-- Location clustering for better performance
-- Export functionality for filtered data
-- Statistics and analytics dashboard
-- Custom map styles and themes

-## License

-This project is provided as-is for educational and personal use.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Please feel free to submit a pull request or open an issue.

-## Support

-For issues or questions, please open an issue in the repository or contact the project maintainer.

----

-**Note**: This application processes location data locally on your device.
-No data is transmitted to external servers.